Israel–Spain relations: October 7 attacks and the Gaza war

+Following the October 7 Attacks by Hamas on Israel, Pedro Sánchez expressed his condolences and condemnation of the attacks on Israel, saying Israel has the right to defend itself.
+He also called for the immediate release of the Israeli hostages.
+Jose Manuel Albares the Spanish Foreign Minister said he condemns the attacks tweeting: “We strongly condemn the very serious terrorist attacks from Gaza against Israel.
+“Overwhelmed by this indiscriminate violence.
+All our solidarity (is) with the victims".

 In October 2023, during the Gaza war, Spanish Minister of Social Affairs Ione Belarra proclaimed that Israeli prime minister Benjamin Netanyahu should be brought before the International Criminal Court for committing war crimes.
 Spain's Equality Minister, Irene Montero, echoed a similar appeal, citing a recent case involving a Spanish aid worker killed in the Russian invasion of Ukraine.
 Montero emphasized that Israel's alleged violation of international criminal law and war crimes must face consequences.

 This prompted the Israeli embassy in Madrid to accuse some of the members within the Spanish government of sympathizing or showing alignment with terrorist groups like ISIS.
 The Government of Spain issued a counter-communiqué stating that it "categorically" rejected "the falsehoods expressed in the communiqué of the Embassy of Israel about some of its members and does not accept unfounded insinuations about them".
 Foreign Minister José Manuel Albares also called Israeli ambassador Rodica Radian-Gordon, to show his "displeasure" and to tell her that those words were seen as an "unfriendly gesture".

 Shortly before a visit to Israel and the West Bank in late November, Prime Minister of Spain Pedro Sánchez informed parliament of his government's intention to collaborate within the European Union and Spain to acknowledge a Palestinian state.
 During the visit, Sánchez, following a meeting with President of Egypt Abdel Fattah el-Sisi, jointly held a press conference at the Rafah border crossing with Belgian Prime Minister Alexander De Croo, emphasizing the importance of Israel's adherence to international humanitarian law.